algakovic/Among-Us-auto-sorter/.ipynb_checkpoints/README-checkpoint.md

 - Participants no longer need to be a number divisible by 10.
 - The function auto-sorts last participants that do not make a full lobby into a standby group.
 - Standby group is now clearly labeled in the results page for the app.
+- Main.html no longer instructs users to make participants.txt divisible by 10

 ## Among Us tournaments